aatishb/indiatestpositivitydata/README.md

 - [districtdata.csv](https://github.com/aatishb/indiatestpositivitydata/blob/main/districtdata.csv) contains time-series test positivity data for districts
 - [statedata.csv](https://github.com/aatishb/indiatestpositivitydata/blob/main/statedata.csv) contains time-series test positivity data, weekly confirmed cases, and weekly tests for states & union territories

 The date is in ISO format i.e. `YYYY-MM-DD`.
 Test positivity is calculated as a 1 week average for the 7 days prior to the date on which the data is reported.
-For example, the test positivity reported on June 8 is calculated from the new cases and new tests on June 1 through June 7.
+For example, the test positivity reported on June 8 is based on the new cases / tests on June 1 through June 7.

 ## Data Sources
 - District Data: [Indian Ministry of Health](https://www.mohfw.gov.in/)